0xProject/0x-protocol-specification/v2/coordinator-specification.md

 ### EXPIRATION_DURATION_SECONDS

 The amount of seconds an approval is valid for (default: 60 seconds).
 This parameter may be tweaked based off of the amount of congestion on the Ethereum network or the desired UX of your application.
-Users who are manually submitting transaction through a UI may need longer expiration times than a programmatic trader.
+Users who are manually submitting transactions through a UI may need longer expiration times than a programmatic trader.

 ## State